 About Hickory Hill

-Celebrating their 35th anniversary in September, 2014, Hickory Hill has proven to be one of Texas' most popular and enduring acoustic groups.
+Celebrating their 40th anniversary in September, 2019, Hickory Hill has proven to be one of Texas' most popular and enduring acoustic groups.
 Through the years, the band has won considerable recognition, winning third place in the "Best New Band" contest at the Bluegrass Festival of the United States in Louisville, KY in 1981, and being nominated by SPBGMA as "Entertaining Bluegrass Band of the Year" in 1985 and "Bluegrass Band of the Year, Contemporary" in 1986.
 In 1993, Hickory Hill was named "Band Of The Year" by the Arts and Entertainment Committee of East Texas, and in 1996 was selected for a showcase performance at the International Bluegrass Music Association's annual World of Bluegrass in Owensboro, Kentucky.
-Hickory Hill has been the host band of the Overton Bluegrass Music Festival since the festival's inception in 1989.
+Hickory Hill was the host band of the Overton Bluegrass Music Festival from the festival's inception in 1989.

-The band's most recent project completed in the summer of 2014.
-"The Kings of Texas Folk-Grass", named after the moniker coined by long time friend and musician Mike Powell, takes full advantage of the addition of the latest members, virtuosos Michael Morrison and Milo Deering.
-It features some incredible arrangements of an eclectic collection of cover tunes special to the band members.
+By the summer of 2014, the group was able to release "The Kings of Texas Folk-Grass".
+Titled after a moniker coined by long time friend and musician Mike Powell, the project takes full advantage of the addition of virtuosos Michael Morrison and Milo Deering.
+It featured some incredible arrangements of an eclectic collection of cover tunes special to the band members.
 There are lead vocal contributions from John, Wes and Michael.
 The project was recorded at Milo's Dallas studio, Acoustic Kitchen.

-According to the Bluegrass Newsletter, "Selectivity and tasteful arrangement are characteristic of Hickory Hill's repertoire."
-Variety is an important ingredient in Hickory Hill's performances.
-The band emphasizes original material, seldom heard "gems", or songs adapted from other styles of music.
+Years ago, the Bluegrass Newsletter stated, "Selectivity and tasteful arrangement are characteristic of Hickory Hill's repertoire."
+Variety remains an important ingredient in Hickory Hill's performances.
+The band continues to emphasize original material, seldom heard "gems", or songs adapted from other styles of music.
 Original and classic gospel songs are some of the band's favorites.
 Hickory Hill has always been known for its warm personality and stage presence.
-Lee Kelly of the Longview Morning Journal wrote "...Together, they forge a sound like a drink of cold spring water, guaranteed to clear your head and wash away the taste of ashes."
-Bob Claypool of the Houston Chronicle said "...The next time Hickory Hill is in your town, go see them, you'll love them."
-They hope you will.
+Lee Kelly of the Longview Morning Journal once wrote "...Together, they forge a sound like a drink of cold spring water, guaranteed to clear your head and wash away the taste of ashes."
+And as Bob Claypool of the Houston Chronicle once said "...The next time Hickory Hill is in your town, go see them, you'll love them."